Analyzing CP ALL Public (CPPCY) & Its Peers

 |2.30

-As a group, “Grocery Stores” companies have a potential upside of 100.09%.
-Given CP ALL Public’s competitors higher probable upside, analysts clearly believe CP ALL Public has less favorable growth aspects than its competitors.
+As a group, “Grocery Stores” companies have a potential upside of 99.24%.
+Given CP ALL Public’s rivals higher probable upside, analysts plainly believe CP ALL Public has less favorable growth aspects than its rivals.

 Profitability

-This table compares CP ALL Public and its competitors’ net margins, return on equity and return on assets.
+This table compares CP ALL Public and its rivals’ net margins, return on equity and return on assets.

 |Net Margins